Erxty/dotfiles/README.md

 <br />
 - helium browser - download the folder, go to "manage extensions", turn developer mode on, and add the folder with "load unpacked".

+- bonjourr homepage - install the bonjourr extension in your browser, go to its settings and import the file.

 - vesktop - download the file, open your themes folder, and drop it there.

 - urxvt - download the file, move it to your user directory, and type into the terminal "xrdb ~/.Xresources".